mrluker/hdrnet/README.md

     sudo pip install setproctitle

+### Install CMake:
+Download here: https://cmake.org/download/ and extract it to the "home" folder

+    $ cd cmake-3.9.3
+    $ ./configure
+    $ make
+    $ cd ..

 ### Install BLAS & LAPACK:
 *(you have to install BLAS before LAPACK, because LAPACK needs it)